MRo47/blue_oasis/workspace/bird_classifier/README.md

 **EfficientNetV2**
 - for training efficiency and inference speed
-- Batchnorm will normalise across different samples which could have different volume levels.
+- BatchNorm will normalise across different samples which could have different volume levels.

 ### Training